rieck/harry/README.md

 similarity measures.
 The focus of Harry lies on implicit similarity measures, that is, comparison functions that do not give rise to an explicit vector space.
-Examples of such similarity measures are the Levenshtein distance, the Jaro-Winkler distance or the subsequence kernel.
+Examples of such similarity measures are the Levenshtein distance, the Jaro-Winkler distance or the spectrum kernel.

 During operation Harry loads a set of strings from input, computes the specified similarity measure and writes a matrix of similarity values to